A-D-DBS-application/web-application-2025-group-9/README.md

 You can find our UI Prototype screenshots in the file with the same name: `UI prototype screenshots` and our Figma website here: https://www.figma.com/make/oSz1PQA7rTZVGaD2A0opX8/Bailiff-Management-Website?p=f&t=NF5kowFDnnZYOwzc-0

+You can find our presentation slides with the demo at slide 9 in `presentation`